 - Yellow Fever – see below.

-Yellow fever gets its own section because you don’t have a choice about getting the vaccine.
-Travel to most countries at risk of yellow fever and you’ll need to present a certificate of your vaccination to immigration.
+Yellow Fever gets its own section because you don’t have a choice about getting the vaccine.
+Travel to most countries at risk of Yellow Fever, and you’ll need to present a certificate of your vaccination to immigration.
 This is commonly known as a yellow card.
 Furthermore, once you leave the country, you’ll need to present the yellow card to the next country’s immigration officials.
-The following maps show the areas of South America and Africa regarded as at risk.

 Vaccinations That Probably Aren’t Worth the Money

-If it’s covered by your health insurance then get them all.
-You never know when travel plans might change or your insurance company will change their policy.
+If your health insurance covers it, then get them all.
+You never know when travel plans might change, or your insurance company will change their policy.
 However, if these vaccinations are coming out of your own pocket, here are some that probably aren’t worth the $hundreds.

-- Rabies – Spread through infected animal saliva, normally via getting bit by a dog or bat.
-It’s a rare disease and the vaccination won’t save you.
+- Rabies – Spread through infected animal saliva, usually via getting bit by a dog or bat.
+It’s a rare disease, and the vaccination won’t save you.
 Contract rabies and you’ve probably got 24 hours to find a hospital and get treated.
 With the pre-exposure vaccine, that’s extended to around 72 hours.

 When to Get Vaccinated

-Unfortunately there is no vaccination against malaria.
+Unfortunately, there is no vaccination against malaria.
 Here are the basics.
 It’s a pretty nasty disease spread via mosquitoes and found in most of the tropical world.
 It’s one of the world’s biggest killers, infecting around 200million and killing over 600,000 a year (World Health Organization figures).
-While it can be deadly, get treated quick enough and you should be fine.
+While it can be deadly, get treated quickly enough, and you should be fine.
 However, contracting malaria isn’t pleasant and will put most people on their arse for a few months.
 The bottom line of getting malaria usually means the end of a trip.

-The map gives an indication of the places where malaria is a genuine risk.
-But there’s some complexities.
 There’s usually a much higher risk during the wet season as the mosquitoes are rampant.
 Likewise, the risk in rural areas far exceeds major cities.
 So hanging out by a river in Northern Thailand places you at risk.
 Hanging out in the bars of Bangkok doesn’t.
-Obviously, the longer your trip the greater the risk.
+Obviously, the longer your trip, the higher the risk.

 Anti-malarial medication is generally regarded as 90% successful in keeping you safe.
-The problem are the side effects and cost.
+The problem is the side effects and cost.
 Dependent on who you’re doctor is, these are the options:

-- Doxycycline – Take one table a day with food.
+- Doxycycline – Take one tablet a day with food.
 Generally cheap and easy to find across the world.
-The most popular choice but doesn’t mix well with sun and alcohol, so not good for a full moon party.
+The most popular choice but doesn’t mix well with sun and alcohol, so not suitable for a full moon party.

-- Mefloquine / Larium – Famous for giving some serious side effects, including weird dreams.
+- Mefloquine / Larium – Famous for giving some severe side effects, including weird dreams.
 However, you only need to take one a week.
 Some places in Asia are resistant to mefloquine.

 - Malarone (Atovaquone/proguanil) – Generally lowest side effects but easily the most expensive.
 Take one a day, so the costs mount if you’re away for six months.

-Note that antimalarial medication can be found all over the world and probably at much cheaper prices than at home.
+Note that anti-malarial medication can be found all over the world and probably at much lower prices than at home.
 However, there are regular reports of fake tablets, especially those manufactured in India and China.
-In a developing country, it may pay to buy the more expensive brands.
+In a developing country, it may pay to buy more expensive brands.

-The most standard treatment against a malaria infection is a high dose of one of the antimalarial medications above (a different one from what you’re currently taking).
-For example, if you’re taking doxycycline then four malarone tablets for three days will probably be prescribed.
+The most standard treatment against a malaria infection is a high dose of one of the anti-malarial medications above (a different one from what you’re currently taking).
+For example, if you’re taking doxycycline, four Malarone tablets will probably be prescribed for three days.
 Carrying an emergency malaria treatment is an easy way to avoid the hassle of poor quality medical facilities while you’re traveling.

 Ebola and Other Well-publicized Diseases

 Everyone has heard of ebola.
-The media went into a frenzy and convinced the world that Africa was up to its usual disease ridden tricks.
-In two years time there will be another well-publicized disease doing the rounds.
-Ebola carries a tiny fraction of the risk of malaria, AIDS, or any other disease mentioned above.
+The media went into a frenzy and convinced the world that Africa was up to its usual disease-ridden tricks.
+In two years, there will be another well-publicized disease doing the rounds.
+Ebola carries a tiny fraction of the risk of malaria, AIDS, or any other illness mentioned above.
 It should not stop you from traveling.
-The World Health Organization are consistent in arguing that diseases like ebola should not interrupt travel plans, even if you’ve traveling to the infected countries.
-There’s more detailed information in this video.
+The World Health Organization is consistent in arguing that diseases like Ebola should not interrupt travel plans, even if you’re traveling to the infected countries.